Crossover (fiction): Between established shows

+Characters Kyle Barker & Max Shaw from the sitcom Living Single made an appearance in Half & Half.
+Their appearance came seven years after the end of Livin' Single and confirmed that Kyle and Max had remained a couple and were raising a family.

+In 1992, sitcoms Fresh Prince of Bel-Air and the short-lived Out All Night crossed over briefly when Hilary Banks appears as a customer at Chelsea's Club.

+In 1993, British soap opera EastEnders aired a two part crossover with Doctor Who for the annual Children in Need telethon.
+During the 2010 telethon, EastEnders crossed over with Coronation Street, another prominent soap opera, for a special fifteen minute episode, titled EastStreet.

 Between related shows

 Though most common on shows of the same production company (see, for example, "Hurricane Saturday"), crossovers have also occurred because shows share the same distributor or television network.
 A notable example of this kind of link is that between Murder, She Wrote and Magnum, P.I.
 These shows were made by different companies, but owned by Universal Studios and broadcast on CBS.
 Another case is that of Mad About You and Friends, which share the character of Ursula Buffay.
 Neither show shares any production or distribution commonality, but rather an actress (Lisa Kudrow), a setting (New York City) and a schedule (Friends initially followed Mad About You on NBC's Thursday night schedule).

 Mad About You and Friends share another type of "network crossover".
 On rare occasions, networks have chosen to theme an entire night's programming around a crossover "event".
 In one case, a New York City blackout caused by Paul Reiser's character on Mad About You was experienced by the characters on Friends and Madman of the People.
 Such "event nights" can also be linked by a single character's quest across multiple shows on the same evening.
 ABC attempted this kind of "event night" crossover with its Friday night programming during the 1997 season.
 There, they proposed that the title character of Sabrina the Teenage Witch should chase her cat, Salem, through Boy Meets World, You Wish and Teen Angel because it had run away with a "time ball" that was displacing each show through time.

-ABC also attempted a "crossover" when four of its sitcoms (Grace Under Fire, Ellen, The Drew Carey Show and Coach) all went to Las Vegas during the 1996–1997 season.

-Dan Schneider used his show Zoey 101 to promote his new show iCarly by making characters from Zoey 101 go to ICarly.com or use the iCarly theme song as a ringtone.
-A Henry Danger comic book and Gibby's wax head is seen in the Game Shakers episode "Lost Jacket, Falling Pigeons", the subway station's lost and found.

-The CW's superhero franchise Arrowverse has held annual crossover events since 2014.